The Energy Charter Conference has created various subsidiary bodies, which report to the Conference and deal with particular issues in greater detail.

 A distinctive feature of the Energy Charter Treaty is that it provides a set of rules that covers the entire energy chain, including not only investments in production and generation but also the terms under which energy can be traded and transported across various national jurisdictions to international markets.

-Chairman: Mr. Sergey Katyshev (Kazakhstan)
+Chair: Mr. Sergey Katyshev (Kazakhstan)

-Vice-Chairman: Mr. Johan Vetlesen (Norway)
+Vice-Chair: Mr. Johan Vetlesen (Norway)

 The Energy Charter Protocol on Energy Efficiency and Related Environmental Aspects (PEEREA) was negotiated, opened for signature and entered into force at the same time (16 April 1998) as the Energy Charter Treaty.
 Building on the provisions of the Treaty, PEEREA requires its participating states to formulate clear policy aims for improving energy efficiency and reducing the energy cycle's negative environmental impact.

-Chairman: Vacant position
+Chair: Vacant position

 The functions and duties of the Budget Committee shall be, in general, to advise the Conference as necessary on questions relating to the financial administration of the Secretariat, and to carry out the tasks allotted to it in the Financial Regulations.

-Chairman: Mr. Quentin Perret (France)
+Chair: Mr. Quentin Perret (France)

 The Energy Charter Conference approved in November 2014, during its Statutory Session the establishment of a Working Group on Procedural Issues to prepare and propose a revised and updated version of the Rules of Procedure for the Energy Charter Conference.